coderanmol12/21DaysOfCodes/README.md

 # 21DaysOfCode
-Will have learning &amp; takeaways from scala courses for future references
+Will have learning &amp; takeaways from scala courses(Beginner+Advance) for future reference.